 The effectiveness of your Google Places listing is impacted by its completeness.
 Images will not only flesh out your listing but when they appear in the search results, besides your Google Places listing, they are eye-catching and attractive which will increase clicks.

 3. Gather citations.

 Citations are instances on the web where your business is mentioned, Google uses the consistency of the information it finds and the authority of the referring site to boost your rank in local search engine results.
-The quality as well as volume of citations is an important factor in local search engine optimisation.
+The quality, as well as the volume of citations, is an important factor in local search engine optimisation.